baobabsoluciones/hackathonbaobab2021/README.md

 ## The problem

+The problem is the one used for the [ITC 2021: International Timetabling Competition on Sports Timetabling](https://www.sportscheduling.ugent.be/ITC2021/index.php).

 The following is a very succinct summary from the document found in `hackathonbaobab2021/data/OrganizationITC2021_V7.pdf`, which explains in detail everything about the problem, data format, etc.

-We want to plan one on one matches between sports team that belong to a single league (we assume there's only one league).
+We want to plan one-on-one matches between sports team that belong to a single league (we assume there's only one league).
 We call the complete set of matches a tournament.
 This tournament follows a double round-robin.
 This implies that every team plays against every other team two times: once in their home stadium, the other in the adversary's.
 As a result we have `(N - 1) x 2` matches per team, where `N` is the total number of teams.

-The planning horizon is divided in slots.
-Since we assume that each team plays exactly once per slot (i.e., this is a "time-constrained timetable"), we have `(N-1)x2` slots.
+The planning horizon is divided into slots.
+We assume that each team plays exactly once per slot (i.e., this is a "time-constrained timetable") and thus we have `(N - 1) x 2` slots.
 We also assume an even number of teams.

 There are several types of constraints that we briefly present here.
 For more details and examples, please refer to the original document cited above.

+## Constraints

 There are both soft and hard constraints.
 Soft ones are indicated with SOFT tag and include a PENALTY for each unit of violation.
 The unit of violation depends on the constraint.
-Hard are tagged as HARD and must be complied in order to have a valid solution.
+Hard ones are tagged as HARD and must be complied in order to have a valid solution.

 ### Objective function

-We want to minimize the sum of soft constraints violations.
+We want to minimize the sum of penalized soft constraints violations.

 ### Structure

 If the timetable instance is "phased", then the first half of slots in the tournament is a complete round-robin and the second half is another complete round-robin.
-That is, Each pair of teams only sees each other once in each half, with their home-away status inverted between halfs.
+That is, Each pair of teams only sees each other once in each half, with their home-away status inverted between halves.

+The rest of the constraints are copied from the original source.

 ### Capacity